 Canadian-Kiwi B-movie homage Turbo Kid was released in 2015.
 Directed by a trio of ABC of Death applicants in their native Canada, the post-apocalyptic tale was completed in New Zealand.
 Timpson was one of the four producers, as was Kiwi lawyer Tim Riley.

 Timpson tried on directing in 2019 with Come to Daddy.
-Featuring Elijah Wood and Madeleine Sami, the film was set to have its world premiere at New York's Tribeca Film Festival.
+Featuring Elijah Wood and Madeleine Sami, the film had its world premiere at New York's Tribeca Film Festival.
 Timpson described the Irish-Canadian-Kiwi co-production as a "dark thriller with comedic moments."
 In the same year, he was appointed to the board of the NZ Film Commission.

 Filmhead website.
 Accessed 14 March 2019